VictorSantos12/Kotlin/README.md

        print("it's a string")
     }

-A expressão ```is``` declara a condição de positiva quanto ao tipo do elemento a ser validado, retornando true caso o mesmo seja do tipo esperado.
+A expressão ```is``` declara a condição de positividade quanto ao tipo do elemento a ser validado, retornando true caso o mesmo seja do tipo esperado.

     if(obj !is String) { // !(obj is String)
        print("Not a String")